kanidm/kanidm/book/src/integrations/pam_and_nsswitch/fedora.md

 # Fedora / CentOS

+> [!WARNING]
+>
-> **WARNING:** Kanidm currently has no support for SELinux policy - this may mean you need to run
+> Kanidm currently has no support for SELinux policy - this may mean you need to run
 > the daemon with permissive mode for the `unconfined_service_t` daemon type.
 To do this run:
 > `semanage permissive -a unconfined_service_t`.
 To undo this run
 > `semanage permissive -d unconfined_service_t`.